Fused Deposition Modeling vs Selective Laser Sintering Watertightness Test

 Will It Leak, or Won’t It?

-3D printing plastic is one of the fastest and most cost efficient methods available for the iterative design, prototyping, and production of custom parts.
-Rather than material being removed from a stock, as historically done with manufacturing processes such as CNC machining, 3D printing works by repeatedly layering small amounts of plastic to build a design from the ground up.
-This is done by providing the 3D printer with a three dimensional digital design file, commonly referred to as a computer aided design (CAD) file.
-Once you have a CAD file for your design, there are a number of different 3D plastic printing methods that can be used to create your parts, such as fused deposition modeling (FDM) and selective laser sintering (SLS).
+Plastic 3D printing is one of the fastest and most cost-effective methods available for the iterative design, prototyping, and production of custom parts with Xometry.
+Rather than material being removed from a stock, as historically done with subtractive manufacturing processes such as CNC machining, 3D printing works by repeatedly layering small amounts of plastic to build a design from the ground up.
+This is done by providing the 3D printer with a three-dimensional digital design file, commonly referred to as a computer aided design (CAD) file.
+Once you have a CAD file for your design, there are a number of different 3D plastic printing methods that can be used to create your parts.

 We use the latest generation of 3D printing technologies to meet tolerances of +/- 0.005” or +/- 0.002” per inch for SLS and +/- 0.004" or +/- 0.002" per inch for FDM, whichever is greater.
 Please see our Manufacturing Standards for more details.